dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/architecture/gdpr.md

 original_id: gdpr
 ---

-MajorityWorld handles few aspects of the GDPR regulation by default.
+DrikGallery handles few aspects of the GDPR regulation by default.

 ## Deleting users